peteroupc/peteroupc.github.io/graphicsapi.md

 The _PC 99 System Design Guide_ sections 14.27 to 14.34 (except for the screen resolution, frame rate, and double buffering requirements) are also in scope.

 Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline capabilities.

+Because of the relatively simple graphics and low scene complexity (fewer than 20,000 triangles per frame) in 1990s 3-D games compared to today, any implementation of this 3-D graphics API should render graphics in software[^1], and may also support rendering with hardware acceleration.

 The following are potential C-language functions a lean graphics API can have.
 The API may have any or all of these functions, depending on its needs.